unstoppabledomains/dev-docs/manage-domains/managing-domains-using-contracts.md

 </figure>

 :::success Congratulations!
-You have successfully managed your Unstoppable Domain records using contracts.
+You have successfully managed your Unstoppable Domain records using smart contracts.
 Happy hacking!
 :::